 Make decisions on behalf of the client, as authorized.

 Analyze large real estate portfolios to determine possible consolidation, acquisition, and disposition scenarios.
+Canada, UK, Mexico, Australia and Germany have been very popular destinations for international moving, select your destination country, like moving to Australia.

 Assess properties being considered for acquisition.